lwjglgamedev/lwjglbook-bookcontents-leg/chapter15/chapter15.md

 $$y-y1=m\cdot(x-x1)$$

-Where m is the line slope, that is, how much the height changes when moving through the x axis.
-Note that, in our case, the “y” coordinates are the “z” ones.
+Where m is the line slope, that is, how much the height changes when moving through the $$x$$ axis.
+Note that, in our case, the $$y$$ coordinates are the $$z$$ ones.
 Also note, that we are using 2D coordinates because we are not calculating heights here.
-We just want to select the proper triangle and to do that x an z coodrinates are enough.
+We just want to select the proper triangle and to do that $$x$$ an $$z$$ coodrinates are enough.
 So, in our case the line equation should be rewritten like this.

 $$z-z1=m\cdot(z-z1)$$